cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 ### Churn

 Churning a workload allows you to scale down and then up a percentage of **JOB_ITERATIONS** after the objects have been created.
 It takes in a percentage, **CHURN_PERCENT**, which is the percentage of JOB_ITERATIONS it churns during each cycle.
 It will delete and recreate **ALL** the objects specified in the job definition.
-After each churn cycle it will sleep for the **CHURN_DELAT**.
+After each churn cycle it will sleep for the **CHURN_DELAY**.
 This loop continues until the **CHURN_DURATION** has elapsed.

 To churn 20% of your **JOB_ITERATIONS** every 30 seconds for a total duration (the calculated time from when the first churn begins + the **CHURN_DURATION**) of 60 minutes you would utilize these variables: